-Figure 10.
-RSSI vs smartphone types in 1 meter distance

-In this experiment, we conduct empirical studies to learn one-meter RSSI reading characteristics from SIMONIC BLE wristband.
+In this experiment, we conduct empirical studies to learn one-meter RSSI reading characteristics from the SIMONIC BLE wristband.
 We use a fixed transmit beacon interval at 7 s and transmit beacon power at 0 dBm as a wristband default setting.
 We employ several smartphones types with a BLE scanner installed to measure the RSSI.
-As we can see in Fig. 10, the same smartphone in different rooms yields quite different RSSI readings of 1 meter apart, ranging from -95 to -65.
-Compared to the RSSI from The Opentrace database, the RSSI variations read from SIMONIC wristband are lower and diverse.
+As shown in Figure 10, the same smartphone in different rooms yields quite different RSSI readings 1 meter apart, ranging from -95 to -65.
+Compared to the RSSI from The Opentrace database, the RSSI variations read from the SIMONIC wristband are lower and diverse.
 Finally, based on our experiment, we define the lower and upper limits of RSSI reference for our calibration process ranging from -50 to -100.